benjaminselfridge/logix/README.md

 but with more general capabilities and a slightly more intuitive interface.

 logix is intended to be very extensible.
-I tried to take as little for granted as possible about the target theory; even the primitive connectives are customizable;
+I tried to take as little for granted as possible about the target theory, so even the primitive connectives are customizable.
-for instance, & and | come as components of built-in calculi, but you can extend logix by defining your own primitive operators and deduction rules in the source code (src/Calculi.hs).
+For instance, & and | come with logix for certain built-in calculi, but you can extend logix by defining your own primitive operators and deduction rules in the source code (src/Calculi.hs).
+The notion of conjunction and disjunction live solely in that file; the rest of logix is totally agnostic about what symbols you use, and what they mean.
 I put a lot of effort into making sure that defining new sequent calculi was as straightforward and obvious as possible.

 ### What's the point?